slavik-o/ecs/README.md

 [![GoDoc Widget]][GoDoc]

 This is a basic implementation of the Entity Component System pattern in Go.
+No external dependencies.

 ## Install